-The Council of Juvenile Correctional Administrators (CJCA) is a partner in the Stop Solitary for Kids campaign.
-CJCA is a national non-profit organization representing the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.
-CJCA works to improve local juvenile correctional services, programs and practices; to provide national leadership and leadership development for those responsible for the systems; provides educational programs; and conducts research and technical assistance projects.
-CJCA has taken an active role in reducing the use of isolation in youth facilities.
+The Council of Juvenile Justice Administrators (CJJA, formerly Council of Juvenile Correctional Administrators) is a partner in the Stop Solitary for Kids campaign.
+CJJA is a national non-profit organization representing the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.
+CJJA works to improve local juvenile correctional services, programs and practices; to provide national leadership and leadership development for those responsible for the systems; provides educational programs; and conducts research and technical assistance projects.
+CJJA has taken an active role in reducing the use of isolation in youth facilities.

 NOT IN ISOLATION REPORT: How to Reduce Room Confinement While Increasing Safety in Youth Facilities (2019)

-This report prepared in partnership with CJCA and CCLP provides concrete examples of how four jurisdictions reduced room confinement without compromising the safety of staff or youth.
+This report prepared in partnership with CJJA and CCLP provides concrete examples of how four jurisdictions reduced room confinement without compromising the safety of staff or youth.
 Read more here.

 Read a Fact Sheet on the report for administrators and staff.